-We’ve tried other optical mechanical keyboards, like the IOGear HVER Pro X and Razer Huntsman Tournament, but only Razer’s Huntsman nails this tech while still delivering stable, reliable keys and keycaps.
+We’ve tried other optical mechanical keyboards, like the IOGear HVER Pro X and Razer Huntsman Tournament, but Razer’s Huntsman shines by nailing the tech while still delivering stable, reliable keys and keycaps.
 When gaming, the Huntsman brought a lot of noise but also rapid actuation that didn’t exhaust our digits.
 It was particularly handy in twitchy, fast games, like Quake Champions.